aiThanet/SA-Assignment/Readme.md

 ![Q2 Architecture](Assets/SA_Assignment-Q2.jpg)

 ### Explanation
-1. The first entry service I suggested is **Route53** for premium DNS, since Route53 can act similarly to a load balancer.
-It'll perform health check and only route user to healhty servers.
-These can help improve availability and reliability because it prevent the problem in the first place at the DNS level.
+1. The first entry service I suggested is **Route53** for premium DNS since Route53 can act similarly to a load balancer.
+It'll perform a health check and only route the users to healthy servers.
+These can help improve availability and reliability because they prevent the problem in the first place at the DNS level.
 2. The next entry point of VPC, is an **Application Load Balancer** to route all traffic only to the healthy instances of your web server.
-This also help adding more security due to closure of your instance and only restrict accessibility only via the ALB.
+This also helps add more security due to the closure of your instance and only restricts accessibility only via the ALB.
-3. To reinforce the security, using HTTPS instead of HTTP will help protect user from man-in-the-middle attack.
-In order to achieve this, make sure you configure the SSL/TLS server certificate on ALB.
-Apart from this, I also move EC2 instance to private subnet and only allow traffic from ALB in **Security Group**.
+3. To reinforce security, using HTTPS instead of HTTP will help protect the users from man-in-the-middle attacks and make sure you configure the SSL/TLS server certificate on ALB.
+Apart from this, I also move the EC2 instances to private subnets and only allow traffic from ALB in **Security Group**.
-4. For initiation step to set up the instance, sometimes it need to access internet to download some package dependencies.
-So I need to add **NAT gateway** to allows EC2 instances in private subnet to establish outbound connections to internet without allowing inbound connections to the EC2 instance directly.
+4. To set up the instance, sometimes it needs to access the internet to download some package dependencies.
+So I need to add **NAT gateway** to allow EC2 instances in private subnets to establish outbound connections to the internet without allowing inbound connections to the EC2 instance directly.
-5. I also added **Auto Scaling Group** with minimun 1 instance to improve availability and reliability.
+5. I also added **Auto Scaling Group** with a minimum of 1 instance to improve availability and reliability.
 Since it will ensure the minimum number of instances to serve your service and also help increase/decrease the instance if your traffic is over/lower the threshold.
-6. Same suggestion for database layer, private subnet and Security Group will help ensure the security.
-If the customer want to go with SQL database due to transaction guarantee, high consistency and strict schema design, I will recommend AWS RDS with one standby database to help instantly recover when the active one is down.
+6. Same suggestion for the database layer, private subnet and Security Group will help ensure security.
+If the customer wants to go with an SQL database due to transaction guarantee, high consistency, and defined schema design, I will recommend AWS RDS with one standby database to help instantly recover when the active one is down.
-7. For cost optimization, as we known many AWS service is pay-as-you-go which mean you only pay for what you use.
-For example Route53 will only charge for how much number of query.
-Plus, uses will be only query DNS once per session.
-Auto Scaling Group can also lower your bills by automatically scales up/down based on the load.
+7. For cost optimization, as we know many AWS service is pay-as-you-go whichs mean you only pay for what you use.
+For example, Route53 will only charge for how many numbers of query.
+Plus, users will be only query DNS once per session.
+Auto Scaling Group can also lower your bills by automatically scaling up/down based on the load.

 ## C. Long term solution